-With the August Wilhelm von Hofmann Lecture, the GDCh honors foreign chemists for their excellent and current scientific work.
-The August Wilhelm von Hofmann Lecture was the GDCh's first name lecture.
-It is therefore the only name lecture that is held without cooperation with a partner company and served as a template for the later bilateral name lectures.
+With the August Wilhelm von Hofmann lecture, the GDCh honors foreign chemists for their outstanding and up-to-date scientific work.
+The August Wilhelm von Hofmann Lecture was the GDCh's first named lecture.
+It is therefore also the only on-name lecture that is carried out without cooperation with a fellow society and served as a template for the later bilateral on-name lectures.

 Professor Kyoko Nozaki is an organic chemist at the University of Tokyo / Japan.
 Her research focus is on homogeneous catalysis in organic synthesis and polymer synthesis.
 She attaches great importance to sustainability.
 Your lecture title at the GDCh Science Forum Chemistry 2019 was "Homogenous Catalysis for Today and Tomorrow".

-In 1981, Professor Roald Hoffmann and Kenichi Fukui from Japan received the Nobel Prize in Chemistry for research into the course of chemical reactions.
+Professor Roald Hoffmann received the 1981 Nobel Prize in Chemistry together with the Japanese Kenichi Fukui for research into the course of chemical reactions.
 In 1965, together with Robert B. Woodward, he developed the Woodward-Hoffmann rules, which are now part of the basic knowledge of organic chemistry.

-Roald Hoffmann has been an honorary member of the GDCh since 1999 and was the first to receive the Primo Levi Prize in 2017.
+Roald Hoffmann has been an honorary member of the GDCh since 1999 and was the first to awardee the Primo Levi Prize in 2017.

 Professor Barry Sharpless works in the field of click chemistry, which coined the term very much.
 Sharpless works at the Scripps Research Institute (TSRI) in La Jolla / California.